DW-Tas/A4T/README.md

 A4T is built around the following constraints:
 * Dual 4010 blower fans for part cooling
-* HF hotends (designed aroun Dragon HF with an extender, so Rapido HF will also fit).
+* HF hotends (designed around Dragon HF with an extender, so Rapido HF will also fit).
 * 2510 hotend cooling with well-directed hotend cooling airflow.
-(Can't beet the amazing 5v Delta 2510)
+(Can't beat the amazing 5v Delta 2510)
 * ***Easy Assembly***
 * Custom Wrist Watch BMG mod with Sherpa-Mini spacing.
 Also works with Sherpa-Mini.
 * Neopixel LEDs with good part lighting from in front of the nozzle.